Eagle Dynamics: History

 Eagle Dynamics was founded in 1991 by Nick Grey and Igor Tishin, with offices in Moscow and the UK.
 The company teamed up with Jim Mackonochie of Mindscape and publisher Strategic Simulations to produce its first game, a combat flight simulator.
 Released in November 1995, Su-27 Flanker offered players the opportunity to operate the Sukhoi Su-27 over the Crimean peninsula.
 Updates to the simulator were released as Flanker 2.0 (1999) and Flanker 2.5 (2001) and were published by Ubisoft following the acquisition of Strategic Simulations.

 Their next release, Lock On: Modern Air Combat (2003) was published by 1C Company and Ubisoft.
 Lock On expanded Flanker's engine and simulation into a survey sim featuring multiple aircraft.
 Two expansions were released, Flaming Cliffs and Flaming Cliffs 2.

 The company then released three titles in the Digital Combat Simulator (DCS) series of study sims.
 These included DCS: Black Shark and DCS: Black Shark 2, simulating the Kamov Ka-50, and DCS: A-10C Warthog simulating the Fairchild Republic A-10C.
 DCS featured highly detailed cockpits with a near-total simulation of all onboard systems including sensors, controls, and interfaces.
 The DCS series titles were published by The Fighter Collection, a private company founded by Nick Grey's father Stephen Grey.

 DCS World (2012) made DCS: Black Shark 2, DCS: A-10C Warthog, and a Flaming Cliffs 3 pack playable under a single platform that incorporates all Eagle Dynamics products.
 Since then, Eagle Dynamics has released a number of DCS World modules as DLC along with graphical and engine upgrades.
 DCS: World also supports third-party modules sold through Eagle Dynamics' e-shop since 2013.

 Following Tishin's death in 2018, Eagle Dynamics moved its headquarters to Switzerland, with multinational employees and contractors in Russia, Belarus, Ukraine, the United States, Canada, Germany, the United Kingdom, Italy, Spain and elsewhere.

-Legal Troubles
+Legal troubles

-Oleg Tischeknko
+Oleg Tishchenko

 In 2016, one of the company's developers, Oleg Tishchenko, was indicted by a US grand jury on multiple charges including violations of the Arms Export Control Act.
-Tischenko was extradited to the United States in 2018.
+Tischenko was extradited from Georgia to the United States in 2018.
 In 2019, Tischenko was convicted in the United States on charges of illegally acquiring documentation for an F-16 fighter and smuggling its technical manuals to Moscow.
 He was sentenced by the Utah District Court to a term of 12 months and 1 day.
 Since the term of his conviction had already been served in federal custody, he was immediately released to Homeland Security agents for deportation.
 Tishchenko returned home in June 2019.
 Eagle Dynamics released a statement that Tischenko's actions were not related to any work related to his employment.